Keyboard shortcuts

 req.query(name: string)

-Receiver MockRequest · Returns any
+Receiver MockRequest · Returns string?

 A query-string parameter value, or () if absent.